-Team building should be fun.
+Team building activities should be fun.
 It’s a simple principle, but it’s one that we swear by here at Museum Hack.
 A focus on “fun” is also one of the top reasons why we’re so excited about our new team building offerings.
 There are several elements that make up an amazing team building experience, but one of the most important factors is an emphasis on the company we’re working with.
 We want to help companies discover what works best for them and their employees.
 Team building isn’t always one size fits all.

 One of the best ways to guarantee a team building event is a flop is to always do the exact same thing over again, even as you work with different companies with individual needs.
 What turns out to be an incredible day of bonding for one company may end up a total disaster for another.
 Taking company values and team building goals into account when planning helps move the event from so-so to out of this world.
 That’s why we can’t wait to introduce our new Team Building Melee, which we first took to one of our favorite New York City companies earlier this month.